The Classification of 3+1d Symmetry Enriched Topological Order: The Classification of Nondegenerate Braided Fusion 2-Categories

 \subsection{Nondegenerate Braided Bosonic Fusion 2-Categories and TQFTs}

 We first classify faithfully $G$-crossed braided bosonic strongly fusion 2-categories.
-Then by equivariantization, this yields the classification of nondegenerate braided bosonic fusion 2-categories.
+Appealing to equivariantization then yields the classification of nondegenerate braided bosonic fusion 2-categories.
 As a necessary first step, we must classify braided bosonic strongly fusion 2-categories.
 Thanks to \Cref{prop:braidedextn} applied to the braided fusion 2-category $\mathbf{2Vect}$, we obtain the following result.

 \begin{lem} Braided bosonic strongly fusion 2-categories are classified by a finite abelian group $E$ together with a class $\beta$ in $\rH^5(\rB^2 E;\mathbb C^\times)$.\footnote{More precisely, this statement gives the classification up to graded braided equivalence.
 The classification up to braided equivalence can be deduced by considering automorphisms of the grading group $E$.} \end{lem}